truenas/documentation/content/SCALE/SCALETutorials/Virtualization/CreatingManagingVMsSCALE.md

 Use the **Attach NIC** dropdown list to select the active interface you wish to use.
 Active interfaces can be viewed at **Network** > **Interfaces** (note that if you navigate away from the wizard at this point you will lose your progress).

 The **Trust Guest Filters** checkbox is not selected by default.
 Enabling this feature has security risks, because it allows the virtual server to change its MAC address and so receive all frames delivered to this address.
-More information is available at because it allows the virtual server to change its MAC address and so receive all frames delivered to this address.
 For more information see [Virtualization Screens]({{< relref "VirtualizationScreens.md#network-interface-screen" >}}).

 Click **Next**.
 {{< /expand >}}